 Barry Smith is a prominent contributor to both theoretical and applied research in ontology, especially in the biomedical domain.
 He is the author of some 500 publications on ontology and related topics, and editor of The Monist: An International Quarterly Journal of General Philosophical Inquiry.
 His research has been funded by the National Institutes of Health, the US, Swiss and Austrian National Science Foundations, the US Department of Defense, the Volkswagen Foundation, and the European Union.
 In 2002 he received the 2 million Euro Wolfgang Paul Award of the Alexander von Humboldt Foundation and in 2010 he was awarded the first Paolo Bozzi Prize in Ontology by the University of Turin.
 Smith is SUNY Distinguished Professor in the Department of Philosophy and Director of the National Center for Ontological Research in the University at Buffalo (UB).
 He is also Adjunct Professor in the UB Departments of Biomedical Informatics, Computer Science and Neurology.
 Smith’s pioneering work on the science of ontology led to the formation of the OBO (Open Biomedical Ontologies) Foundry, a suite of resources designed to support information-driven research in biology and biomedicine.
 He is ontology lead for the NIAID ImmPort project, one of the principal scientists of the National Center for Biomedical Ontology, a Scientific Advisor to the Gene Ontology Consortium, and a PI on the Protein Ontology and Infectious Disease Ontology projects.
 He also provides ontology support to the United Nations Environment Program, the US Army Intelligence and Information Warfare Directorate (I2WD) and other defense agencies.
 Since 2009 Smith has also served as ontology consultant to Hernando de Soto of the Institute of Liberty and Democracy (ILD) supporting the work of the ILD on creating modern legal frameworks that help the poor of the developing and ex-communist world access property and business rights.

-Dr. Straubinger‘s research program involves the application of drug carriers for the treatment of infectious diseases and cancer.
-Current efforts are directed toward improving the therapy of brain tumors (as well as others) by targeting tumor blood vessels.
-We employ a variety of experimental approaches, including high-resolution magnetic resonance imaging, liquid chromatography/mass spectroscopy, confocal fluorescence microscopy and image analysis, pharmacokinetic/dynamic analysis, and molecular techniques such as quantitative RT-PCR.
-With these techniques, we examine the effects of treatment upon tumor vascular permeability and drug deposition, the localization of the carrier-delivered drug within the tumor, and the molecular mechanisms involved when tumor blood vessels are attacked during therapy.
+Our research program involves the application of drug carriers for the treatment of infectious diseases and cancer.
+Recent past efforts have been directed toward improving the therapy of brain tumors (as well as others) by targeting tumor blood vessels.
+Currently we are investigating strategies in increase the perfusion and drug permeability of pancreatic cancers by compromising the ability of cells within the tumor stroma, or extracellular matrix, to maintain the very low tumor blood supply and impermeability to drugs and nanoparticles We employ a variety of experimental approaches, including high-resolution magnetic resonance imaging, liquid chromatography/mass spectrometry, confocal fluorescence microscopy and image analysis, pharmacokinetic/dynamic analysis, and molecular techniques such as quantitative RT-PCR and proteomics.
+With these techniques, we examine the effects of treatment upon tumor vascular permeability and drug deposition, the localization of the carrier-delivered drug within the tumor, and the molecular mechanisms involved when tumor blood vessels or tumor stroma are attacked during therapy.
 Additional interests of the lab that are being pursued actively include understanding the mechanisms of anti-cancer drug action and how they may be modified by changing exposure profile (time vs. concentration).
-Both genomic and proteomic analysis approaches are utilized in this work.
+Both genomic and proteomic analysis approaches are utilized in this work, but an approach of increasing importance to our research is the implementation of comprehensive proteomic investigations in order to understand in detail how tumors respond to standard-of-care drugs and new molecularly-targeted drugs.

 Bioinformatics; Gene Expression; Genomics and proteomics